vincent/ngx-textile/README.md

 # NgxTextile

-Use Textile markup language in your Angular project.
+Use Textile markup language in your Angular project, using (textile-js)[https://github.com/borgar/textile-js]

 ## Within a template